 Receivables and transfers of primary incomes, and transfers to and from abroad, are deflated using the gross domestic final expenditure deflator.

-14. Gross domestic product: the concept of net and gross

-The term gross means that, when measuring domestic production, capital consumption or depreciation has not been allowed for.
+14. Gross domestic product: the concept of net and gross The term gross means that, when measuring domestic production, capital consumption or depreciation has not been allowed for.
 Capital goods are different from the materials and fuels used up in the production process because they are not used up in the period of account but are instrumental in allowing that process to take place.
-However, over time, capital goods wear out or become obsolete and in this sense GDP does not give a true picture of value added in the economy.
+However, over time, capital goods wear out or become obsolete and in this sense gross domestic product (GDP) does not give a true picture of value added in the economy.
 When calculating value added as the difference between output and costs, we should also show that part of the capital goods are used up during the production process (the depreciation of capital assets).

-Net concepts are net of this capital depreciation, for example:

-GDP minus consumption of fixed capital equals net domestic product.

-15. Symbols used

-In general, the following symbols are used:

-.. not available

-nil or less than £500,000

-£ billion denotes £1,000 million

-National Accounts at a glance
+Net concepts are net of this capital depreciation, for example: GDP minus consumption of fixed capital equals net domestic product.
+15. Symbols used In generai, the following symbols are used: ---- ---------- ----- ----------- --------- ----- ------- .. not available nil or less than £500,000 £ billion denotes £1,000 million National accounts at a glance An examination of recent trends and movements within the UK economy, focusing particularly on how the economy has evolved since the EU referendum in June 2016.